WolffunService/parser-exercise/README.md

 ## 1. Objective

 Your goal is to create a simple but functional blockchain parser using Go.
-This parser will interact with blockchain data by monitoring specific addresses and gathering transactions related to them.
+This parser will interact with blockchain data by monitoring specific addresses and gathering related transactions.
+Focus on the Ethereum blockchain (ETH) and use the JSON-RPC interface to interact with the network.
+You can connect to the Ethereum network through any public gateway.

-Finally, you’ll build a basic HTTP API to interact with the parser.
+Finally, you'll build a basic HTTP API to interact with the parser.

 ## 2. Task